 Written by Glenn Frey and Don Henley, this song was inspired by the soul music Frey was listening to when he started writing it on the piano.
 Artists like B.B.
 King and Al Green were a b… read more

-Eagles are an American rock band that was formed in Los Angeles, California in 1971.
-Currently consisting of vocalist/drummer Don Henley, guitarist/vocalist Joe Walsh and bassist/vocalist T…read more
+The Eagles are an American rock band formed in Los Angeles in 1971.
+The original lineup consisted of Glenn Frey, Don Henley, Bernie Leadon, and Randy Meisner, who had all previously perform… read more